AnVolosh/Case-Study/Ethical_Reflection.md

 Favor modular storage in laptops and desktops.
 Where soldered storage is necessary (for size or safety), provide generous baseline capacities and clear lifespan expectations.
 Publish disassembly guides and make spare parts available at fair prices.
 •	Honest lifecycle dashboards:
 Cloud providers should show retention schedules, replica counts, and estimated carbon usage for storage classes.
-Offer pruning recommendations that are actionable and safe eg. (Archive items older than 18 months) with previews).
+Offer pruning recommendations that are actionable and safe eg. (Archive items older than 18 months) with previews.
 •	Smarter tiering:
 Automatically move cold data to efficient storage classes and notify users with options to override or pin important items in hot storage.
 •	Portability and fair pricing: